hexagontk/hexagon/readme.md

    is meant to be simple for the users to understand it.
 Avoid having to read blogs, documentation or getting certified to use it effectively.

-What are NOT project goals:
+Which are NOT project goals:

 1. To be the fastest framework.
 Write the code fast and optimize only the critical parts.
 It is [not slow][benchmark] anyway.